barafael/barafael.github.io/_posts/2018-07-08-Impulse-Response-and-Transfer-Function.md

 \widehat{(c \ast d)}(\xi) = \widehat{c}(\xi)\widehat{d}(\xi)
 $$

-The proof is included here for completeness, however it is not particularly important for the rest of the post, so feel free to skip it:
+The proof is included here for completeness, however it is **not particularly important for the rest of the post, so feel free to skip it**:

 $$
 \def\colonequals{:=}